Mark 7:31–37 31Jesus left the region of Tyre again and went through Sidon to the Sea of Galilee, within the region of the Decapolis.

 We turn a blind eye to the beauty of God’s creation so that we may complain about whatever piddly annoyance aggravates us.
 We fail to see God’s overarching will for our lives so we are consumed with worry and doubt.
 We are so nearsighted looking only at the trinkets of this world that we miss out on the treasures of the world to come.

 We shut up our mouths so that we do not give God the glory He deserves because of our lack of worship.
 We close our lips so that we do not avail ourselves of God’s almighty power because of our lack of prayer.
-We are afraid to speak God’s truths to our children so don’t share our faith in our Savior with them.
+We are afraid to speak God’s truths to our children so we don’t share our saving faith with them.

 We don’t read our Bibles.
 We skip worship.
 We don’t pray with our children.
 We have no clue what the voice of our Savior really sounds like.
 We have no idea what God’s holy will for our lives really looks like.
 We live for ourselves and let the Savior just walk on by.